Green

 Policy

-Learn how the festivals are addressing environmental sustainability, with the development of a green policy and actions that will lower their carbon emissions and environmental impact.
-The research will also examine whether empathy can be inspired by the themes of climate change and migration.
+Learn how the festivals addressed environmental sustainability, with the development of a green policy and actions that lowered their carbon emissions and environmental impact.
+The research also examines whether empathy can be inspired by the themes of climate change and migration.

 A Green Policy, Behaviour workshops and a Report on Sustainability and Empathy.